 Foregate Street in 1971: the recently-closed Classic cinema just before it, together with neighbouring properties, was demolished to make way for a large C&A store.
 Woolworth's occupies the site today.

 On 19th June 1911 the Glynne Picture Hall arrived in Foregate Street.
 The deputy mayor, R.C.
-Davies opened the building, which was later called the Glynn Picture House.
+Davies opened the building, which was later called The Glynn Picture House.
 Mayor D. L Hewitt should have opened it, but was detained in London.

 The Glynn was run by The Glynn Animated Picture Company formed by Glynn Hill and G.E.
 Bulford.
 The hall had seating for 750 and was the head office of the company.

 Their other cinemas were the Central Shrewsbury and the Glynn Wrexham.
 The Tudor-style frontage still remains.
-The interior was gutted by fire when it was a 'Why' store.
+The interior was gutted by fire when it was the 'Why' store.
 It was re-built, becoming an Edward's Bar, followed by the Foregate Bar.
 It is now closed undergoing refurbishment.

 The Glynn was described as "A High Class Entertainment of Animated Pictures".
 Owners Gaumont British closed it on 5 September 1931 with the film Lure of the South Seas.
 This was a few months after the opening of the Gaumont Palace in Brook Street.